Want to be better with money in 2020?

 3) Get a better bank account

 In Britain, you are more likely to get divorced than switch banks.
 That’s not because we love our banks but because it seems too complicated or scary to try to change.
-But it’s got a lot easier in recent years!
+But it’s much easier now than it used to be.

 Most banks now offer a switching service takes care of everything, notifying all the people who send you money and the people you pay regularly.
 It should all be completed in seven working days.
 If they get it wrong, you will be refunded any lost interest or extra charges that occur as a result of the switch in the first 13 months.